-Any medical provider, law enforcement agency, or fire department will take possession of a child who is thirty (30) days old or younger, without a court order, if the parents of the child, without expressing an intent to return for the child, leave the child:
+Any medical provider, law enforcement agency, or fire department will take possession of a child who is thirty (30) days old or younger, without a court order, if the parents of the child, without expressing an intent to return for the child, leaves the child:

-- A. with or voluntarily deliver the child to a medical provider (including when a parent leaves a newborn child with a medical provider staff member after delivery of the newborn child), law enforcement agency, fire department; or - B. in a newborn safety device as described in Arkansas Code § 9-34-202.
+- A. With or voluntarily delivers the child to a medical provider, law enforcement agency, fire department; or - B. In a newborn safety device as described in Arkansas Code § 9-34-202.